miguelhd/gear-case-finder/PROGRESS.md

 - Documented integration with existing application
 - Added testing and deployment plans

-### In Progress

-#### 1. Admin Dashboard UI Development
+#### 6. Admin Dashboard UI Development
 - Created directory structure for admin dashboard pages and components
-- Started implementation of admin layout and navigation components
+- Implemented admin layout with navigation sidebar
-- Planning implementation of scraper management, database management, and system monitoring sections
+- Created dashboard overview page with stats and recent activity
+- Developed scraper management interface with status indicators and controls
+- Built database management tools for collection viewing and data import
+- Implemented system monitoring visualizations for logs and health metrics
+- Fixed Link component implementation for Next.js compatibility

+#### 7. Admin Dashboard Testing
+- Tested admin dashboard functionality with MongoDB Atlas connection
+- Verified all navigation and UI components render correctly
+- Fixed rendering issues with Next.js Link components
+- Ensured compatibility with latest Next.js version

 ### Next Steps

-#### 1. Complete Admin Dashboard UI
-- Implement main layout with navigation sidebar
-- Create dashboard overview page
-- Develop scraper management interface
-- Build database management tools
-- Implement system monitoring visualizations

-#### 2. Database Setup and Integration
+#### 1. Database Setup and Integration
 - Complete MongoDB Atlas setup (user task)
 - Create database schemas and indexes
 - Implement data import scripts
 - Connect admin dashboard to MongoDB

-#### 3. Testing and Documentation
+#### 2. Final Testing and Documentation
-- Test admin dashboard functionality
+- Perform end-to-end testing with real data
 - Document setup and usage process
 - Finalize implementation
+- Deploy to production environment

 ### Notes
 - MongoDB Atlas setup is being handled by the user following provided instructions
-- Admin dashboard UI development is proceeding in parallel
+- Admin dashboard UI has been fully implemented and tested
 - Implementation plan has been saved to the repository for reference
+- All Link component issues have been fixed for compatibility with latest Next.js version